 Gov. Wolf Visits Communities Affected by Historic Flooding, Tornados Brought by Ida Remnants

-Harrisburg, PA – Governor Tom Wolf was joined by Pennsylvania Emergency Management Agency (PEMA) Director Randy Padfield and Transportation Secretary Yassmin Gramian while visiting Horsham, Upper Dublin and Downingtown in Chester and Montgomery Counties today.
+Governor Tom Wolf was joined by Pennsylvania Emergency Management Agency (PEMA) Director Randy Padfield and Transportation Secretary Yassmin Gramian while visiting Horsham, Upper Dublin and Downingtown in Chester and Montgomery Counties.
 The administration, along with local leaders, spoke with residents and toured several areas affected by the severe weather and flooding brought by remnants of Hurricane Ida.

 “Now that communities around the commonwealth have transitioned from response to recovery, I wanted to join other leaders in seeing the flooding and storm damage for myself and to talk to residents firsthand,” said Gov. Wolf.
 “As the recovery process gets underway, PEMA will be assisting counties with damage assessments to ascertain what level of federal support we can hope to qualify for.”